Cumbre Vieja volcano eruption

 The strongest ash ejection from the beginning of this volcanic activity, mostly likely happened on 4 October.
 As well as ground level time lapse videos, several satellites captured this event, including the Terra polar orbiting satellite in Figure 8.

-Interestingly, when comparing the Ash and Airmass RGB animations (Figures 10 & 11), the plume of SO2 is visible in the Ash RGB (green), but not in Airmass RGB (typically red).
+Interestingly, when comparing the Ash and Airmass RGB animations (Figures 10 and 11), the plume of SO2 is visible in the Ash RGB (green), but not in Airmass RGB (typically red).
 This is due to an inversion at around 500 hPa which constrained the plume height, so the component of Airmass RGB, normally sensitive to SO2 presence — the WV7.3 channel — did not see it due to its weighting function peaking higher up in troposphere (i.e. due to a water vapour absorption above the SO2, as well as the ash cloud).
 The Ash RGB could see it since it utilises the IR8.7 channel to detect SO2 (this channels has comparably much less H2O absorption, explained further in this EUMeTrain module).
 Ash is normally red in Ash RGB, pale green in Airmass RGB.

 A similar episode of low level ejection occurred on 9 October.
 This time ash and SO2 plumes were constrained to even lower levels, at around 3km according to a nearby radiosounding (Guimar, Tenerife).